z3nL/merge-mayhem-meta-2024-c2/README.md

 ## Overview

-This year the Ada staff has generously agreed to contribute their culinary skills to a coding bootcamp booth offering food & info pamphlets at the [Georgetown Carnival](http://www.georgetowncarnival.com/).
-It's the day before the festivities kick off and _someone's_ Cavalier King Charles Spaniel has done his best to shred all of their recipes!
-Oh no!
-Can you help Ada staff put everything back together and save Carnival?
+CodePath students are coming together to create a super study guide.
+Student submssions have all been organized and a final study guide is ready for their study session tomorrow when a nasty virus comes in and corrupts the file.
+Can you help your fellow students put all the pieces back together?

-In this activity you'll be working with your fellow Adies to put together multiple scraps from a single recipe using Git.
-You'll accomplish this by successively merging in content from each individuals' copy of the recipes repo.
-Once all the of merges are finished (and any merge conflicts resolved) you'll have a complete recipe document which can be submitted to the original repository with a pull request.
+In this activity, you will be working with your group members to put together multiple pieces of a single student submission using Git.
+You will successively merge in content from each person’s copy of their submission repo.
+Once all the merges are complete and all merge conflicts are resolved, you’ll have a complete study guide you can submit to the original repo with a pull request.

 ## Learning Goals